 11ax D6.0 P343L17:

 A non-AP STA that receives an HE MU PPDU where the RXVECTOR includes a parameter STA_ID that matches the 11 LSBs of the non-AP STA’s AID may disregard any broadcast RU in the HE MU PPDU.
-A non-AP STA that receives an HE MU PPDU where the RXVECTOR includes a parameter STA_ID that is equal to the BSSID Index of the BSSID of the AP with which the STA is associated (see 9.4.2.73 (Multiple BSSID-Index element)) may disregard a broadcast RU (parameter STA_ID equal to 2047).
+A non-AP STA that receives an HE MU PPDU where the RXVECTOR includes a parameter STA_ID that is equal to the BSSID Index of the BSSID of the AP with which the STA is associated (see 9.4.2.73 (Multiple BSSID-Index element)) may disregard a (broadcast) RU corresponding to parameter STA_ID equal to 2047.

 26.5.4.5 Additional considerations for unassociated STAs